The Texas Cottage Food Law Story

 9. You may not sell wholesale: in other words, you must sell your product directly to the end consumer.
 You may not sell your food to a reseller such as a grocery store, restaurant, or coffee shop.

-10. You must obtain a food handler’s card
+10. You must obtain a

-by January 1, 2014.
+prior to selling your food.
 If you have anyone assisting you in the preparation of your product, such as an employee, they must also obtain a card if at any time they will be unsupervised by you.
 This does not include members of your household.